epam/NGB/docs/md/cli/command-reference.md

 ngb search|s [<QUERY>] [options]

 //Options:
 //-l (--like)               If specified - search will be done using a substring.
 Be default strong equality comparison will be used
 //-t (--table)              Print result as a human-readable table
 //-j (--json)               Print result as a JSON string
+//-perm (--permissions)     Print permissions on each found object (if they are set)
 ```
 *Description*

 Searches for a specified string in reference and file names.
-By default, command will search for exactly equal name,  if -l option is specified - a search query will used as a substring.
+By default, command will search for exactly equal name,  if `-l` option is specified - a search query will used as a substring.
+If `-perm` option is specified - permissions on each found file for user(s)/group(s)/role(s) will be printed (if they are set).

 *Example*
 ```
-//Search for all objects, that contain "vcf" substring in their names and ouput result as a human-readable table ngb search -l vcf -t
+# Search for all objects, that contain "vcf" substring in their names and output result as a human-readable table
+$ ngb search -l vcf -t

-//Search file, named exactly "sample_1.bam" and ouput result as a json string ngb search sample_1.bam
+# Search file, named exactly "sample_1.bam" and output result as a json string
+$ ngb search sample_1.bam

+# Search for all objects, that contain "gene" substring in their names and output permissions on them:
+$ ngb search -l gene -perm
 ```

 ## Reference commands